2022 New York gubernatorial election

-Hochul ascended to the governorship in August 2021, upon Andrew Cuomo's resignation following allegations of sexual harassment.
-She sought a full term as governor.
-She appointed Brian Benjamin to the position of lieutenant governor and planned to run alongside him until he too resigned in April 2022.
-Congressman Antonio Delgado was appointed to replace Benjamin as lieutenant governor.
-Hochul defeated Jumaane Williams and Thomas Suozzi in the Democratic primary for governor, while Delgado defeated Ana Maria Archila and Diana Reyna in the Democratic primary for lieutenant governor.
+In August 2021, Lt.
+Gov. Kathy Hochul ascended to the governorship after Gov. Andrew Cuomo resigned in the wake of allegations of sexual harassment.
+A Democrat, Hochul sought a full term as governor in 2022.
+Hochul defeated Jumaane Williams and Tom Suozzi in the June 28, 2022 Democratic primary for governor.
+Lt.
+Gov. Antonio Delgado—who had been appointed lieutenant governor by Hochul earlier in 2022 to fill a vacancy—defeated Ana Maria Archila and Diana Reyna in the Democratic primary for lieutenant governor.

-Zeldin ran as the Republican nominee, having defeated Rob Astorino, Andrew Giuliani, and Harry Wilson in the Republican primary.
-Zeldin selected Alison Esposito, an NYPD officer, as his running mate, and she won unopposed in the primary.
-Esposito was the first openly gay major party nominee for statewide office in New York.
+Lee Zeldin ran as the Republican nominee, having defeated Rob Astorino, Andrew Giuliani, and Harry Wilson in the Republican primary.
+Zeldin selected Alison Esposito, an NYPD officer, as his running mate.
+Esposito won unopposed in the primary for lieutenant governor, becoming the first openly gay major party nominee for statewide office in New York.
+This election was the first New York gubernatorial election in over 80 years not to feature any third-party candidates, although the Working Families Party endorsed Hochul and the Conservative Party endorsed Zeldin.